Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Approximation Property of Multilayer Neural Spaces

-In~\citep{huiyuan2023Nonasymptotic} it explores a symmetry between optimal weights of two-layer neural network.
-We sketch the idea.
-Firstly, it groups the first layer weights according to the sign pattern of the output of the first layer on training data and the second layer weights according to its sign, and then it established a redundancy i.e. symmetry between the optimized neural network weights in the same group.
-This result is a crucial result to establish the equivalence between proposed group lasso regularization and scaled variation norm, finally it helps to achieve a good bound of empirical error.
-The native method implementing this strategy doesn't work for deep ReLU neural network.
-We will discuss the reason in supplemental information~\ref{appendix} for details.
-Instead, we find a method to overcome this issue.
-When applying our method to two-layer ReLU neural network, it will greatly simplify the original proofs.

-\section{Approximation property of multilayer neural spaces}
+\section{Approximation Property of Multilayer Neural Spaces}

-We establish the approximation property of multilayer neural space~\ref{neural space} by deep networks in terms of $L_2$ and $L_{\infty}$ norm.
-This property is in fact demonstrated in theorem 3.6~\citep{wojtowytsch2020banach} and theorem 1 in~\citep{huiyuan2023Nonasymptotic}.
-It can be regarded as the multilayer generalization of the same result in~\citep{huiyuan2023Nonasymptotic} for two-layer networks, albeit the latter is in $L_{\infty}$ norm and we are in $L_2$ norm.
-All the proofs of the results in this section are deferred to supplemental information~\ref{appendix}.
+We establish the approximation property of the multilayer neural space~\ref{neural space} by deep networks in terms of $L_2$ and $L_{\infty}$ norms.
+This property is in fact demonstrated in Theorem 3.6 of~\citet{wojtowytsch2020banach} and Theorem 1 of~\citet{huiyuan2023Nonasymptotic}.
+It can be regarded as the multilayer generalization of the same result in~\citet{huiyuan2023Nonasymptotic} for two-layer networks, albeit the latter is in $L_{\infty}$ norm and we are in $L_2$ norm.
+We show that the approximation can achieve Monte Carlo rate.
+All proofs of the results in this section are deferred to the Supplementary Information~\ref{appendix}.

-The first $L_2$ approximation result we will present is theorem 3.6 from~\citep{wojtowytsch2020banach}.
+The first $L_2$ approximation result we will present is Theorem 3.6 from~\citet{wojtowytsch2020banach}.

-\begin{theorem} Let $P$ be a probability measure with compact support $spt(P) \subset \mathbf{B}^d(R)$.
-Then for any $L \ge 1, f \in W_L$ and $m \in N$, there exists a finite $L$-layer ReLU neural network
+\begin{theorem} Let $P$ be a probability measure with compact support $\operatorname{spt}(P) \subset \mathbf{B}^d(R)$.
+Then for any $L \ge 1$, $f \in W^L$, and $m \in \mathbb{N}$, there exists a finite $L$-layer ReLU neural network

 such that